Skip to content

 5. The resulting values are captured (partially or fully) by the return type of the function.

-The argument arrangement has the syntax asm(arg2 arg1), where arg1 and arg2 are some arguments of the function in the order we want to push them onto the stack: arg1 will be pushed first and get on the bottom of the stack, while arg2 will be pushed last and get on top of the stack.
-Arrangements are not limited by two arguments and operate on all parameters of the function.
+The argument arrangement has the syntax asm(arg2 arg1), where arg1 and arg2 are some arguments of the function arranged in the order we want to push them onto the stack: arg1 will be pushed first and placed at the bottom of the stack, while arg2 will be pushed last and placed at the top of the stack.
+Arrangements are not limited to two arguments and operate on all parameters of the function.
 If there are any parameters of arbitrary Struct types, their arrangement is done prior to their flattening.

 // Changing the order of arguments to match the STDICT signature:

-// `c` will be pushed first and get on the bottom of the stack,
+// `c` will be pushed first and placed at the bottom of the stack,

-// while `self` will be pushed last and get on top of the stack
+// while `self` will be pushed last and placed at the top of the stack

 asm(c self) extends fun asmStoreDict(self: Builder, c: Cell?): Builder { STDICT }

-The return arrangement has the syntax asm(-> 1 0), where 11 and 00 are a left-to-right reordering of stack registers s1 and s0 correspondingly: the contents of s1 will be at the top of the stack, followed by the contents of s0.
-Arrangements are not limited by two return values and operate on captured values.
-If an arbitrary Struct is specified as the return type, the arrangement is done with respect to their fields, mapping values on the stack to the recursively flattened Struct.
+The return arrangement has the syntax asm(-> 1 0), where 1 and 0 represent a left-to-right reordering of stack registers s1 and s0, respectively.
+The contents of s1 will be at the top of the stack, followed by the contents of s0.
+Arrangements are not limited to two return values and operate on captured values.

 // Changing the order of return values of LDVARUINT16 instruction,